 Vietnamese plane rules, etiquette, & tips

-Air travel rules are no different to elsewhere in the world, however, be prepared for a lengthy wait to get through border security when entering Vietnam from international destinations.
+Air travel rules are no different from elsewhere in the world.
+Be prepared for a lengthy wait to get through border security when entering Vietnam from international destinations, though.
+Sometimes immigration can take up to a few hours.

-Train travel can be used between major points such as Hanoi, Ho Chi Minh City, and Da Nang as well as smaller tourist cities such as Phan Thiet and Ninh Binh.
+Train travel can be used between major points such as Hanoi, Ho Chi Minh City, and as well as smaller tourist cities such as Phan Thiet, Ninh Binh, and more.

 Train travel is a cheap and viable option for covering large distances in Vietnam.

-There is currently around 3,000km of railway track throughout the country with Reunification Express trains operating daily between Saigon train station and Hanoi train station.
+There is currently around 3,000km of railway track throughout the country with Reunification Express trains operating daily between Saigon train station in Ho Chi Minh City and Hanoi train station.

 Vietnamese trains are generally reliable and comfortable.
 Seating is in a 2×2 formation with a table in the middle, though it is also possible to book a sleeper cabin with 4 or 6 bunk beds in one room.
-These sleeper trains are very comfortable and worth the experience!
+These sleeper trains are very comfortable and worth the experience, though it can be a bit noisy so it’s best to bring a pair of earplugs.

 Best Vietnamese train ticket booking sites